appwrite/sdk-for-svelte/README.md

 # Usage

+> You need a running instance of Appwrite to use this library.
+Go to https://appwrite.io/docs/installation for more instructions.

 **Psuedo Example**

 Handle multiple levels of async relational data (and their loading & fallback states) entirely from the Svelte HTML.